About Green Tea

 Green Tea Picking Grades:

 The most common picking styles of green tea are one bud and one leaf or one bud and two leaves.
-However, picking time during the season is a major factor to the quality and price of the resulting tea.
-The cooler the microclimate is for the tea region, the later the tea season starts, and the more desirable the tea is.
-However, this is not to be confused with a late-picked tea, because higher-quality tea is picked early (but not too early) during its growth cycle.
+However, picking time during the season is a major factor to the quality and price of the resulting loose leaf tea.
+The cooler the microclimate is for the tea region, the later the tea season starts, and the more desirable the loose leaf tea is.
+However, this is not to be confused with a late-picked loose leaf tea, because higher-quality tea is picked early (but not too early) during its growth cycle.

 What is Qing Ming and why does it matter?